afollestad/material-dialogs/README.md

         .show();
 ```

-Results in this on a tablet:
+The result on a tablet:

 ![Example 3](/art/example3.png)